AICPS/hw2vec/README.md

 ![](https://github.com/AICPS/hw2vec/blob/master/figures/archi.png?raw=true)

 # To Get Started
-We recommend our users to use [Anaconda](https://www.anaconda.com/) as the virtual environment.
+We recommend our users to use Linux system and [Anaconda](https://www.anaconda.com/) as the virtual environment.
 The environment requirments for hw2vec is as follows,
 - python >= 3.6
 - torch == 1.6.0
 - torch_teometric == 1.6.1